Position: Heritage Ambassador

 - Educating visitors of relevant activities and sites within the Park

-- Running a series of outdoor historical walking tours in Banff and Lake Louise
+- Develop and provide outdoor historical walking tours in Lake Louise

 - Heritage Ambassadors will be required to monitor the programs by keeping attendance figures, completing evaluations and providing feedback on the program